amitsdalal/ssh-key/README.md

-you can use below python script for the same.
+you can use below python(>3.8) script for the same.

 ` curl -s https://raw.githubusercontent.com/amitsdalal/ssh-key/master/key.py | python
 `